groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 - Space - select an option
 - Enter - continue

-Use "Space" to select the disk, here "/dev/sda", and "Enter" to start formatting the disk.
+Use `Space` to select the disk, here `/dev/sda`, and `Enter` to start formatting the disk.
 After formatting, the machine will restart automatically before continuing

 ### Selection of the type of machine